mbakhtiariz/SimilArt/README.md

 ### Meeting 1, 13 February 2020
 - design is very important
 - 3 questions that user can answer with visualisation (motivation to open tool)
-    - find new pictures that I like (similar to what I already know I like) -
+    - find new pictures that I like (similar to what I already know I like), with specific criteria
+    -
 - modalities: what happens when you change timeline, explain what each component does, what does it mean (center image is query image, others are answer
 - make model to compare images (Machine Leaning, similarities, features) (pretrained)
 -